Mighty303/p2p-file-sharing/README.md

-# 🚀 P2P Chat & File Transfer
+# 🚀 Encrypted P2P Chat & File Transfer

 A secure, peer-to-peer chat and file sharing application built with WebRTC, React, and end-to-end encryption.
 No servers store your messages or files - everything is transmitted directly between peers.